openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Select the Settings icon to open the settings for the exam.

 #.
+Make sure the exam is specified as **Not Graded**.

+#.
 Select the **This exam is timed** option.

 #.
 Specify the allotted time for the exam in hours and minutes.

-   For a practice exam, edX recommends that you specify a short duration, such as 3 minutes.
+   For a practice exam, edX recommends that you specify a relativelyshort duration that is appropriate for the number of example problems you include.

+#.
+Select the **This exam is proctored** option.

 #.
 Select the **This exam is a practice exam** option.